daniel-wells/danielwells.me/content/posts/air-purifier-rpm-audio-signal-analysis/index.md

 There is also a frequency at 60.01x the fundamental (998.50 Hz), though I'm not sure why...
 <img src="images/FFT_Medium.png" width="960" />

-The peak at 108 Hz seems to be background noise because there are peaks there even when the fan is off:
+I think the peak at 108 Hz is likely to be background noise because there are peaks in that region even when the fan is off:
 <img src="images/FFT_Off.png" width="960" />

 On the low speed setting we would expect a peak around 10.3 Hz based on the video analysis, and there is a small peak there but I wouldn't have picked it out without the prior knowledge from the video analysis.
-The 24.6 Hz signal was also present when the fan was off so must be something unrelated.
+The 24.6 Hz signal was also present when the fan was off so probably something unrelated.
 <img src="images/FFT_Low.png" width="960" />

 On the high setting the fundamental is clearly present at 33.11 Hz as well as the second harmonic at 2.00x that.
 There is a small peak at around 11x the fundamental but it's barely above the background noise of the fan in this case.
 <img src="images/FFT_High.png" width="960" />

-Curiously the inferred rates are also slightly lower than exactly 2k and 1k rpm (33.33 Hz / 16.66 Hz) which suggests this is a real rather than noise or bias specific to the type of analysis.
+Curiously the inferred rates are also slightly lower than exactly 2k and 1k rpm (33.33 Hz / 16.66 Hz) which suggests this is a real difference rather than noise or bias specific to the type of analysis.
 I suspect this could be due to the AC mains frequency being slightly lower than 50 Hz at the time of recording.
 It might also be due to the air resistance / load, which would also explain why the discrepancy is higher at high speed.